AxisCommunications/acap-documentation/CONTRIBUTING.md

 The documentation is generated with [Jekyll](https://jekyllrb.com) and a Jekyll theme called [Just the Docs](https://just-the-docs.github.io/just-the-docs/).
-This allows documentation to be written in Markdown which will then be built in to a page with the layout of the site.
+This allows documentation to be written in Markdown which will then be built-in to a page with the layout of the site.

 Generally changes can be divided in *content* and *layout*.
 To make a